Books on Alternatives to Conventional Economics

 Plenty Good Room lays out a more hopeful approach to economics – one of ‘enough’ for everyone.
 In a world ravaged by capitalism, this approach offers plenty good room – not just for a few, but for all.

-Share tools, cars and homes cuts waste.
+Sharing tools and cars is good for communities and the planet.
 Repairing goods and passing things on reduces rubbish.
 Libraries, swap events and repair cafés help.

 In a world ravaged by intensifying social justice and capitalism, this is a form of economics that works for everyone, not just a few.
 Capitalism does not work: it creates an uneven balance of power, constrains life chances and limits imaginations.
 It’s unkind and boring.
 It only benefits owners and investors.